oplS17projects/Labyrinth/README.md

 ### Evaluation of Results
 The project is successful if it generates a good labyrinth that the user can solve by moving through with a sprite.
 A good labyrinth is defined as a labyrinth that has at least one solution and no obvious solutions.

-There is no obvious solution, it is randomized, but we were unable to guarantee a path.
+There is no obvious solution -- the maze is randomized -- but we were unable to guarantee a path.

 ## Schedule

 ### First Milestone (Sun Apr 9)
 By the first milestone, we created a working maze object and implemented functionality to draw the maze using the underlying data structure.
 The music player was created before this point for a previous exploration.

-Work done:
+- Work done:
 Jooseppi completed a basic structure of the maze object, started working on randomizing the maze.
 Jessica used the maze object and wrote functions that generated the image of the field with the maze.